 The Hitchcock Center’s Leadership Training Camp (LTC) just had its sixth summer.
 Created in 2014, its mission is to grow leadership skills in an immersive outdoor setting.
 The result has been six years of campers who are increasingly comfortable taking risks in the outdoors and providing their peers with constructive leadership feedback.
 One of Hitchcock’s most popular summer camp programs, LTC feels like it gets better each year.
 Much of its strength and success comes from the campers themselves.

-Hello and welcome to Nature Summer Camp 2018!
+Hello and welcome to Nature Summer Camp 2019!
+We are incredibly excited for our third Nature Summer Camp at the new Hitchcock Center.
 The counselors, Katie and I have been as busy as beavers around here getting ready for the first day of camp next week.
 We can’t wait to meet all the campers!
 I […]